Overland Trail: History

 According to Erb, Brown and Hughes, "Stations were located approximately every 10 to 15 miles apart and stocked with the finest horses, mules, tack and coaches.
 The larger places, called Home Stations, located approximately every 50 miles, where the driver's route ended, were built to accommodate travelers with meals and overnight lodging, and had a telegraph station.
 The smaller, or swing stations, built on one-quarter to one-half acre plots, just provided fresh teams for the coaches."

 Holladay retained the mail contract on the route until 1866, when it was sold to Wells Fargo.
 Stage operations continued until 1869, when the completion of the Transcontinental Railroad made stage service unnecessary.

 Over time, increasing emigrant traffic and homesteading in the plains and shifting buffalo herds forced Native American tribes into southern Wyoming and northern Colorado, leading to conflicts on the Overland Trail, especially in the eastern portion along the South Platte River and in the western portion along the Laramie Plains.
 Attempts to force the Native Americans onto a reservation came to a head during the Colorado War in 1864.
 Camp Collins, near present-day Fort Collins, Colorado, and Fort Sanders and Fort Halleck in Wyoming were established to protect travelers against Sioux raids on the trail during the 1860s.
-Stagecoach stations and ranches along 150 mi of the South Platte River were burned down by an army of Cheyenne, Arapaho, and Sioux in January and early February 1865.
+Stagecoach stations and ranches along 150 mi of the South Platte River were burned down by an army of Cheyenne, Arapaho, and Sioux in January and early February 1865 as part of a campaign of reprisals after the United States Army committed the Sand Creek Massacre.
 (See Battle of Julesburg.)